Cockroach Species Identification Chart for Texas Homeowners

 Habitat and Behavior

-Strictly indoor pests.
-Found in kitchens, bathrooms, and any area with warmth, moisture, and food.
-Nocturnal.
-Daytime sightings indicate severe infestation.
-Do not survive outdoors in Texas.
-Introduced to homes via grocery bags, boxes, used furniture, and appliances.
+German cockroaches are strictly indoor pests, commonly found in kitchens, bathrooms, and other areas with warmth, moisture, and food.
+They are nocturnal, and daytime sightings often indicate a severe infestation.
+These cockroaches do not survive outdoors in Texas and are typically introduced to homes via grocery bags, boxes, used furniture, or appliances.

 Droppings

-Small dark specks resembling ground black pepper.
-Found in cabinets, drawers, and along countertop edges.
+Small dark specks resembling ground black pepper, often found in cabinets, drawers, and along countertop edges.

 Threat Level: HIGH

-The most problematic indoor cockroach species.
-Breeds rapidly (200–400 eggs per female), carries disease-causing bacteria, and produces allergens that trigger asthma.
-Requires professional treatment.
+German cockroaches are the most problematic indoor species.
+They breed rapidly (200–400 eggs per female), carry disease-causing bacteria, and produce allergens that trigger asthma.
+Professional treatment is highly recommended.
 Learn more about the German cockroach lifecycle.

 Species 2: American Cockroach (Periplaneta americana)